Second Annual BeeBlitz: Sat, June 16, 2018!

 The St. Louis BeeBlitz is organized by the St. Louis Bee Brigade (a collaboration between Webster University, St. Louis University, BeeSpotter of the University of Illinois), Academy of Science of St. Louis, St. Louis Zoo, and Forest Park Forever.

-On Saturday, June 17th, 2017 from 10:30AM-12:30PM, you can find us on the north side of the Forest Park Forever Visitor & Education Center.
+On Saturday, June 16th, 2018 from 10:30AM-1:00PM, you can find us on the east side of the Forest Park Forever Visitor & Education Center.
 We will be walking to different locations throughout the park, so please arrive promptly at 10:30AM!

 Visitor & Education Center